-Between 2011 and 2024, Emmet County has had 3 inland flooding events on record with NOAA, and 3 locally reported significant inland flooding events associated with the Tannery Creek in Bear Creek Township.
-This indicates there is a 42.9% annual chance of another damaging riverine or urban flood event.
+Since 2011, Emmet County has had 3 inland flooding events on record with NOAA, indicating there is a 23% annual chance of another damaging riverine or urban flood event.
 The magnitude and severity depend on the area of impact's population, seasonal activity, and the spread of development.
 During the warm or summer months, the population expands to include both the permanent population and visitors to the area.
-Areas of urban development (cities of Petoskey and Harbor Springs; Bear Creek Township, Villages of Mackinaw City, Pellston and Alanson) are more vulnerable to flash flooding than other rural areas of the county due the greater amount of impervious surfaces in those jurisdictions.
+Areas of urban development (cities of Petoskey and Harbor Springs; Villages of Mackinaw City, Pellston and Alanson) are more vulnerable to flash flooding than other rural areas of the county due the greater amount of impervious surfaces in those jurisdictions.